-- 8.1 Paragraph 140 of the NPPF identifies that, 'once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the Local Plan.
-At that time, authorities should consider the Green Belt boundaries having regard to their intended permanence in the long term, so that they should be capable of enduring beyond the plan period'.
+- 8.1 Paragraph 145 of the NPPF identifies that, 'once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated.
+Authorities may choose to review and alter Green Belt boundaries where exceptional circumstances are fully evidenced and justified, in which case proposals for changes should be made only through the plan-making process.
+Strategic policies should establish the need for any changes to Green Belt boundaries, having regard to their intended permanence in the long term, so they can endure beyond the plan period'.
 As such, each authority will consider the need to identify Safeguarded Land to meet longer-term development needs stretching well beyond the plan period. - 8.2 Gedling and Rushcliffe Borough Councils currently identify safeguarded land.
 Safeguarded land was designated where: - The land is suitable for development; and - One of the following applies: - The need to develop the site within the plan period is not foreseen as more sustainable sites are available; or - o It is not necessary to keep the land permanently open; or - It is not appropriate for land to remain in the Green Belt due to the need to define defensible Green Belt boundaries. - 8.3 In Gedling, the Aligned Core Strategies identified areas of land excluded from the Green Belt (as safeguarded land) to allow for long term (i.e. beyond the plan period) development needs.
 Whilst these areas are not currently designated as Green Belt, it is considered helpful to have an understanding of their value in Green Belt terms to inform future decision making, especially where they are being promoted for development.
 Strategic safeguarded land has therefore been subject to an assessment, following a consistent approach with the wider Green Belt Review.
 Only the following strategic safeguarded land has been assessed: - Top Wighay Farm, Hucknall (46.8ha); - Oxton Road/Flatts Lane, Calverton (30.7ha); - Mapperley Golf Course (46.8ha);